 But for it to be effective, you can’t let the list get stale.
 Put it somewhere prominently (I usually put it on the front of the unit learning site page).
 Refer to it throughout the semester.

 This is, of course, only one way to do.
 There are lots of ways to have this discussion and to record its outcomes.

-Do you think this might be useful in managing your end of semester evaluations?
+Do you think this might be useful in managing expectations in your law school classroom?